-Let’s assume that we have heavy-weight casing and high inclination well; this situation may be beyond this centralizer’s capabilities.
+Let’s assume we have heavy-weight casing and high inclination well; this situation may be beyond this centralizer’s capabilities.

 Rigid centralizers are also available in composite materials, which can minimize drag, enabling conventional casing runs in long laterals regardless of the side force.
 Set screws are used in some configurations to lock the centralizer in place on the casing joint, providing extra holding force.
-But since the centralizers are smaller than the wellbore, they will not offer as good centralization as the bow-spring type centralizers in vertical wells.
+However, since the centralizers are smaller than the wellbore, they will not offer as good centralization as the bow-spring type centralizers in vertical wells.

 Semi-rigid casing centralizer types use double-crested bows to provide desirable features in both the bow-spring and rigid centralizer classes.
 The spring characteristic of the bows allows the semi-rigid centralizers to compress to get through tight spots and severe doglegs.
-The double-crested bow provides restoring forces that exceed those standards outlined in the API specifications and therefore exhibits certain features usually associated with the rigid centralizers class.
+The double-crested bow provides restoring forces that exceed the standards outlined in the API specifications and exhibits certain features usually associated with the rigid centralizers class.

 Mold-On Type Casing Centralizers Type

 The mold-on casing centralizer blade type, made of carbon fiber ceramic materials, can be applied directly to the casing surface.
-The blade length, angle, and spacing design can be to fit specific well applications, especially for the close tolerance annulus.
+The blade length, angle, and spacing design can fit specific well applications, especially for the close tolerance annulus.
 The non-metallic composite can also reduce friction in extended-reach laterals, preventing casing buckling.